 Helping Kwaku Ananse on this all-important mission is Project Ananse, a team from Ghana and the UK excited about connecting the legendary spider god with kids all over the world through culture, responsibility, creativity and arithmetic.

-Project Ananse looks to use African culture and heritage in a modern and innovative way to instill cultural pride – mainly in children and young people – and to explore new ways to share these cultural treasures and encourage creative thinking and knowledge.
+Project Ananse looks to use African culture and heritage in a modern and innovative way to instil cultural pride – mainly in children and young people – and to explore nw ways to share these cultural treasures and encourage creative thinking and knowledge.